pablo-romeroclavijo/DNA_Methylation_Analysis_Pipeline/README.txt

 	3) Plotting: for this example very basic plots have been included.
 Including QC plots.
 Data stored in new Directory 3_Plot.

-Required directories:
+Required directories in the same directory as the script:

-¥ 0_Raw_data:
+         + 0_Raw_data:
-		1)Fastq files, can be modified in the SeqIO parameters in case of using FASTA ¥ 0_Reference
+		1)Fastq files, can be modified in the SeqIO parameters in case of using FASTA
+         + 0_Reference
-		 2) Ref_uncon.txt Ñ Fasta sequence of the unconverted amplicon
+		 2) Ref_uncon.txt Ã‘ Fasta sequence of the unconverted amplicon
-		 3) Barcodes.txt Ñ file required for Decoder
+		 3) Barcodes.txt Ã‘ file required for Decoder

 Partial Scripts to generate additional sample data based on user-determined parameters can be found in SubScripts.
 As well as, segments of the main script.